conan-io/docs/reference/extensions/command_wrapper.rst

 Command wrapper
 ---------------

-The ``cmd_wrapper.py`` extension plugin is a Python scripts that receive the command line argument provided by ``self.run()`` recipe calls, and allows intercepting them and returning a new one.
+The ``cmd_wrapper.py`` extension plugin is a Python script that receives the command line argument provided by ``self.run()`` recipe calls, and allows intercepting them and returning a new one.